MITHaystack/HOPS/data/README.md

 empty in the repository except for README and test scripts appropriate to the particular collection of data.
-Every tar file additionally contains an associated listing file (so that surgical extraction is possible, or simply to know what is present.
+Every tar file additionally contains an associated listing file (so that surgical extraction is possible, or simply to know what is present).
 The source tarballs area may also contain an associated readme for some tar files to provide some additional comments.

+## Some controlling environment variables

 The scripts expect an environment variable `MHO_REGRESSION_DATA` set to point to a directory with the structure of this source directory, but with some or all of the tarballs populated.
-(That is, you can point to this directory or a copy of it to conduct a SKIP-all-tests test suite.)
-Obviously the more interesting case is when it points to a directory fully populated with the data tarballs.
+(That is, you can point to this GIT directory or [even a copy of it] to conduct a SKIP-all-tests test suite.)
+Obviously the more interesting case is when it points to a directory partially or fully populated with the data tarballs.
 The switches subdirectory contains a number of files that control what will actually happen in the test suite.
 If there is a file `switches/test_config.sh` then that script is sourced to configure the suite.
 If the file does not exist, the associated tests will have an ERROR.
 If